• Home /

 First-time home buyers may soon be eligible for a new low-downpayment mortgage with subsidized mortgage interest rates and no monthly mortgage insurance.

 The program, called the Low-Income First-Time Homebuyers (LIFT) Act, is a bill first introduced in the 2021-2022 Congress.
-The current Congress re-introduced the program as a bicameral bill on July 12, 2023, with two alternate names:
+The current Congress then re-introduced the program as a bicameral bill on July 12, 2023, with two alternate names:

 1. The Low-Income First-Time Homebuyers Act of 2023